 Results

-In all standard user experience evaluations with the UEQ questionnaire, the pragmatic and hedonistic UEQ values represent the measure of success or failure.
-In this case, however, the UEQ values themselves are of secondary importance, as the appropriateness of the UEQ questionnaire, translated into Slovenian sign language, is evaluated.
-Therefore, the results are presented in the form of a comparison between the standard UEQ questionnaire values and the UEQ in sign language questionnaire values.
+In all standard user experience evaluations with the UEQ questionnaire the pragmatic and hedonistic UEQ values represent the measure of success or failure.
+In this case, however, the UEQ values themselves are of secondary importance, as the appropriateness of the UEQ SSL is evaluated.
+Therefore, the results are presented in the form of a comparison between the UEQ TXT questionnaire values and the UEQ SSL questionnaire values.

 For this purpose, the following Theorems were defined:

 Theorem 1.
-The responses obtained with the standard UEQ questionnaire and the UEQ questionnaire in sign language will be similar, without significant statistical differences.
+The responses obtained with the UEQ TXT and the UEQ SSL will be similar without significant statistical differences.

 Theorem 2.
-The results of the evaluation using standard UEQ questionnaire and the sign language translation of the UEQ questionnaire will give comparable results in all UEQ scales (attractiveness, perspicuity, efficiency, dependability, stimulation, and novelty).
+The results of the evaluation using the UEQ TXT and the UEQ SSL will give comparable results in all UEQ scales (Attractiveness, Perspicuity, Efficiency, Dependability, Stimulation, and Novelty).

 Theorem 3.
-The deaf users will prefer the user experience evaluation procedure when using sign language translation of the UEQ questionnaire or a combination of both as compared to the evaluation when using a standard UEQ questionnaire in written form only.
+Deaf users will prefer the user experience evaluation procedure when using the UEQ SSL or a combination of both as compared to the evaluation when using the UEQ TXT only.

 Statistical analysis of the gathered responses

-First, we evaluated all gathered data from the experiments and performed the statistical analysis.
+First, all gathered data from the experiments was evaluated and the statistical analysis was performed.
 The raw data was then further evaluated using the official UEQ Data Analysis Tools.
-In some cases, minor anomalies were spotted, which are presented and explained with additional information in Discussion.
+In some cases minor anomalies were spotted and they are presented and explained with additional information in the Discussion.

-The subtraction difference between the values of the answers from UEQ in sign language and standard UEQ was calculated, with the maximal possible difference between standard UEQ and UEQ in sign language being 6 or -6, and the target value being 0.
-The analysis focused on the answers to each UEQ question shows, that the best match between standard UEQ and UEQ in sign language was obtained for UEQ question 11 with 19 exact matches and the worst match was obtained for question 25 with 11 exact matches.
-When focused on each participant, the analysis shows that the best result was 26 exact matches, meaning that one participant answered both UEQs equally, and the worst result was 11 exact matches for a participant.
-The distribution of all differences is presented in Figure 13.
+The subtraction difference between the values of the answers from UEQ SSL and UEQ TXT was calculated, with the maximum possible difference between them being 6 or -6, and the target value being 0.
+The analysis which was focused on the answers for each UEQ question shows that the best match between standard UEQ TXT and UEQ SSL was obtained for UEQ question 11 with 30 exact matches out of 33 possible and the worst match was obtained for question 8 with 18 exact matches.
+When focused on each participant, the analysis shows that the best result was 26 exact matches out of 26 possible, meaning that 3 participants answered both UEQs equally, and the worst result was 11 exact matches from 2 participants.
+The distribution of all differences between UEQ SSL and UEQ TXT for adjustable interpreter is presented in Figure 15.